jakeherp/raconteur-digital-publishing/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

+## Project Structure

+This project was built with **TypeScript** and uses React 16's **Context API** for global state management.
+The structure of the Source looks as follows:

+    .
+    ├── assets
+    ├── components
+    │   ├── article
+    │   ├── layout
+    │   ├── sections
+    │   └── ui
+    ├── context
+    ├── interfaces
+    ├── pages
+    └── templates

+#### assets

+Contains global _assets_ for the project, i.e. logos, favicons, etc.

+#### components

+1.  **article**: contains all components an _article_ consists of.

+2.  **layout**: contains all components that make up the overall layout of the _report_.

+3.  **sections**: sections are the parts a _report_ consists of (header, article, infographic, table of contents and footer)

+4.  **ui**: small UI components, such as the animation component or page loader

+#### context

+Contains the context file, that creates our global context provider for reports.

+#### interface

+Contains all globally available TypeScript interfaces, that can be reused throughout the site.

+#### pages

+Default folder for static pages, created by Gatsby.
+We currently don't use any static pages apart from the 404 page.

+#### templates

+Contains the template files that create dynamic pages, in our case just used for _reports_.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: